Last updated: October 30, 2024

 Flood and disaster protection

 Flood insurance is almost always separate from your homeowners policy, especially in areas prone to flooding.
-Mortgage companies in government designated flood zones must require flood insurance, but it may be a good idea to invest in the protection even if it’s not mandated.
+Your lender may require flood insurance for homes in government designated flood zones, but you might want to invest in this protection even if it’s not mandatory.

 • Earthquakes